 Do you receive dozens to hundreds of emails each day?
 Does it seem that a disproportionate amount of your professional time is spent reading and replying to messages?
 Have you ever sent a heated or sloppy email you wish you could take back?
-The following are seven email management tips that can help you save time, raise productivity, and enhance your brand.
+The following are seven email management tips that can help you save time, and raise productivity, excerpted from my book: (click on title) "Confident Communication Skills at the Workplace".
 Not all of these suggestions may apply to your particular situation.
 Simply take what ideas you can use and leave the rest.

 1. Establish a regular block of time each day to answer emails.